coderholic/ansible-role-self-update/README.md

 A simple package to setup target server to fire a deploy request to ansible command server.

 The full situation:
-- We do not build any package server (yum/debian package server) to maintain the target servers software upgrading.
+- We do not build any package server (yum/debian package server) to maintain the target server software upgrading.
 - We only use ansbile commands to upgrade target server and setup environment.
-- We must make sure target server with the latest package and currect environment when using AWS Auto Scaling.
+- We want to make sure target server with the latest package and currect environment when using AWS Auto Scaling.

 The Solution:
 - Let target server fire a deploy request to the deploy server at boot.